Monday, August 18, 2008

 In the win picture for the miracle win!!!
 You can see that Captain Dawn was still well behind Sainfield when the photo was taken.

-I recently acquired a copy of Captain Dawn's racing form the Wolfe Racing Stable.
-This wonderful racehorse.
-The Captain ran on his great courage.
-Winning six great races for us.
+I recently acquired a copy of Captain Dawn's racing form.
+Prior to the Captain being claimed by the Wolfe Racing Stable.
+This wonderful racehorse was running very poorly before he came into our lives.
+Captain Dawn ran on his great courage for us!
+Winning six great races for the D'Angelo & Wolfe families.
+This exceptional racehorse will never be forgotten!